 Doctors are working to learn more about neuroendocrine tumors, how to best treat them, and how to provide the best care to people diagnosed with this disease.
 The following areas of research may include new options for patients through clinical trials .
 Always talk with your doctor about the diagnostic and treatment options best for you.

 New chemotherapy and drug combinations.
 A study has shown that the drug octreotide (Sandostatin) can slow tumor growth in patients with a neuroendocrine tumor of the midgut (the lower part of the small intestine) that has spread.
-Drugs used in chemotherapy, such as fluorouracil, leucovorin (Wellcovorin), and oxaliplatin (Eloxatin), work in different ways to stop the growth of tumor cells, either by killing the cells or by stopping them from dividing.
+Drugs used in chemotherapy, such as fluorouracil, leucovorin (Wellcovorin), and oxaliplatin (Eloxatin), work in different ways to stop the growth of tumor cells, either by destroying the cells or by stopping them from dividing.

 Targeted therapy and combined treatments.
-Monoclonal antibodies are a type of targeted therapy that can block tumor growth in different ways.
+Monoclonal antibodies are a type of targeted therapy that blocks tumor growth in different ways.
 Some block the ability of tumor cells to grow and spread.
-Others find tumor cells and help kill them or carry tumor-killing substances to them.
+Others find tumor cells and help destroy them or carry tumor-killing substances to them.
 Both everolimus and sunitinib have been shown to delay the growth of islet cell carcinoma in clinical trials.

 Bevacizumab (Avastin) is a type of monoclonal antibody.
 It is focused on stopping angiogenesis, which is the process of making new blood vessels.
 Because a tumor needs the nutrients delivered by blood vessels to grow and spread, the goal of anti-angiogenesis therapies is to “starve” the tumor.
-When combined with chemotherapy, it may kill more tumor cells than chemotherapy alone.
+When combined with chemotherapy, it may destroy more tumor cells than chemotherapy alone.
 Bevacizumab may also stop the growth of neuroendocrine tumors by blocking blood flow to the tumor.
 Another anti-angiogenic drug being studied for neuroendocrine tumors is sorafenib (Nexavar), which may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth and by blocking blood flow to the tumor.